hrissan/dtls/README.md

 Must be fixed memory for everything.
 Every object allocated on heap must be recycled indefinitely (except in standard crypto, we do not control).

-Must use as little memory per established connection as possible (1.5 kilobytes?).
+Must use as little memory per established connection as possible (1.5 kilobytes).
 We need this implementation for mesh with at least 100K connections per service, so literally every byte counts.
-TODO - benchmark and fill in number here after connection actually works.

 Must have separate memory limit for established connections.
 If the limit is reached, new handshakes cannot start.